surya1singh/database-design/B2B e-commerce site/README.md

 * catalog_items
 * discounts

-  Assumption: one product belongs to one category. for many-to-many relationships, another table will be required.
+  Assumption: one product belongs to one category.
+For many-to-many relationships, another table will be required.

 Then there will be users